Garden Brick Wall Cost in 2024

 Large bushes or trees near the boundary may also cause problems with laying the foundation and might need to be removed beforehand.
 You should consider having your bricklayer, or a professional take care of any other hard landscaping jobs at the same time to reduce disruption and costs.

-If the wall is straight, then it’s a simple job for any competent brickie or DIY person.
-But if the wall is curved or has an unusual shape, then this will cost more, and a higher level of skill level will be required.
+If the wall is straight, then it’s a simple job for any competent bricklayer or DIY enthusiast.
+But if the wall is curved or has an unusual shape, then this will cost more (and a higher level of skill level will be required).
 Make sure to consider liability for accidents when hiring a bricklayer.

 If the wall falls and causes damage or injury on-site, you could file a public liability claim.
 However, they may have insurance to cover their backs, so make sure to ask all these questions, so both parties are protected and on the same page.